-Before your total hip replacement surgery, your doctor will discuss anesthesia with you.
+Before your joint replacement surgery, your doctor will discuss anesthesia with you.
 The selection of anesthesia is a major decision that could have a significant impact on your recovery.
-It deserves careful consideration and discussion with your surgeon and anesthesiologist.
-Three broad categories of anesthesia are local, regional and general.
-During your surgery your provider will use one or a combination of these.
+It deserves careful consideration and discussion with your surgeon and your anesthesiologist.
+There are three broad categories of anesthesia: local, regional and general.